6 Father’s Day Cakes That'll Make His Sunday the Sweetest Yet

 Pizza Cookie Cake

 For dads who prefer cookies to cake (and pepperoni pizza to cookies, for that matter), this sugar cookie cake is the way to go.
 You don’t even need a special pan to bake the giant cookie—you’ll just shape the dough into a round on the cookie sheet.
-This means you can make it as big or as small as you like, depending on how many people you’re celebrating with (and how hungry dad is).
+This means you can make it as big or as small as you like, depending on how many people you’re celebrating with.
 A dyed cream cheese frosting stands in for pizza sauce, and piped green chocolate turns into bell peppers.
 Chocolate chips work great as black olives.

 Get the recipe: Pizza Cookie Cake